 My Favorite Harnesses for Hiking with My Small Dogs

-I love hiking with my two small dogs, Kitsune the papillon and Fenrir the Alaskan klee kai.
-Yes, small dogs, and even seniors (my Kitsune is 13!) can hike!
+I love hiking with my two small dogs, Kitsune the papillonOpens in a new tab. and Fenrir the Alaskan klee kaiOpens in a new tab..
+Yes, small dogs, and even seniors (my Kitsune is 13!) can hikeOpens in a new tab.!

 Harnesses > Collars for Small Dogs

 harness hiking small dogsSome dog breeds, mostly smaller breeds, greatly benefit from being walked on a harness rather than having a leash attached to their collars.
 This is because smaller dogs are more prone to developing tracheal damage from the pressure of collars against their delicate necks, among other reasons.
-“Smaller breeds are more prone to it because they are small in size and naturally have smaller, weaker cartilage in the windpipe” (source).
+“Smaller breeds are more prone to it because they are small in size and naturally have smaller, weaker cartilage in the windpipe” (sourceOpens in a new tab.).

 Collapsed trachea is a condition that is relatively common in small and toy breeds of dogs.
 Using a collar to walk a small dog is one of the risk factors for the development of this condition.
 Using a properly fitted harness instead of a collar to walk your dog doesn’t guarantee that your pet will never develop collapsed trachea.
 But it can lower their risk.